lutfailham96/vue-after-free/README.md

 You need any form of a network connection, not specifically internet.
 You can use your mobile phone hotspot or anyting else available.
 Vue will not launch the exploit without a network connection and will display "There was a problem connecting to the internet".
 Please see [Connection Instructions](https://github.com/Vuemony/vue-after-free?tab=readme-ov-file#connecting-to-the-internet).

 **Q: I am getting "There is a network communication issue" error.**
 This indicates that either Vue has updated or your save file has reset.
 Use your own profile backup's save, or if using the system backup from this repo, unpack the `encryptedsavebackup.zip` to a USB and import it with the PS4 saved data management.
 Or if all the internal data is gone you can use the `OnlineSave` that is signed to VueUser to enable the jailbreak again, or resign it to your account.
 It is recommended to keep a copy of it which is signed to your main user or a spare user.
+For more specific instructions see the

 **Q: I am getting "This service requires you to sign in to PlayStation Network" even after replacing the save file, how can I fix it?**
 Your Vue app most likely updated.
 This usually happens when not using a DNS or blocking Sony servers.
 You will have to delete and reinstall it.
 You can use the Extended storage method to do that.